serialdoom/decibel-framework/CONTRIBUTING.md

 ```
 ### Running the Tests

-After installing the requirements, run the test suite from the Decibel Framework
+After installing the requirements, run the test suite from the Decibel Core Framework
 root directory using the following command:

 ```shell